aarnt/gorgzorg/README.md

-## GorgZorg is a simple network file transfer tool
+## GorgZorg is a simple network file transfer too

-Compilation:
+Do you need to copy files or folders between Unix machines but don't want to create shares?
+So, this is the tool you have been waiting for.

+How to compile GorgZorg:

 ```
 $git clone https://github.com/aarnt/gorgzorg